 The diagnosis came as a no-brainer for the doctor, but I wasn’t convinced until I had a second and third physician opinion.
 They all agreed.
 I had Parkinson’s.
 I immediately enrolled in a clinical trial, connected with young people in my community living with Parkinson’s, joined a Rock Steady Boxing class, and ramped up my exercise regimen.
 Surrounding myself with a wide variety of activities, interests, and people, and pushing myself beyond what I might otherwise be more comfortable doing, has certainly kept me healthier and likely slowed the progression of my symptoms.

 Because of my progressing Parkinson’s symptoms, I had to retire very early from a rewarding career working with people living with ultra-rare genetic diseases.
 It was that community of superstar life-lovers who modeled how to map out a fulfilling life with Parkinson’s.

-Living well with Parkinson’s means continuing to live an extremely full life of being a hands-on, full-time single mom while managing my home, working full-time, spending lots of time with friends, hiking, riding my Peloton, boxing, practicing yoga, taking Pilates classes, decorating, doing yard work, and cooking—to name a few.
+Living well with Parkinson’s is fueled by making memories with my husband and three children, riding my bike and horses, boxing, taking Pilates classes, reading, and cooking.
 I am most excited to help others advocate for themselves and push forward into a rich and rewarding life living with Parkinson’s.